 LaFerrari is a more than worthy successor to the Enzo.
 Indeed, it makes the old-timer feel gruesomely under-achieving in most respects, and is also a much easier, far sweeter car to drive in the process.

-And in the meantime, be in no doubt; LaFerrari is a true masterpiece from Maranello.
+Regardless, be in no doubt; LaFerrari is a true masterpiece from Maranello.